haqistan/mblaze-tools/README.md

 * InboxName: the relative path of your inbox under Maildir
 * MaildirBase: the base directory of your maildir tree
 * MdisplayOpts: default options to the mdisplay script
-* MloopQuiet: if set mloop behaves as if -q was specified by default
+* MloopQuiet: if set mb behaves as if -q was specified by default
-* MpaneLines: size in lines of pane mpane creates for mloop
+* MpaneLines: size in lines of pane mpane creates for mb

 It's probably better to set MaildirBase and InboxName and leave Inbox alone but there are situations where you can't.
 I generally run all